psychemedia/pentrich-uprising/histories/26_special_commission_york_1813.md

 Mr. Parke stated, that he believed this prisoner to have been the dupe of designing persons, and permitted him to be discharged upon his own recognizances.

-The King against Samuel Booths George Lodge, and Joseph Schofield.
+The King against Samuel Booths, George Lodge, and Joseph Schofield.

 An indictment for breaking frames.
 Discharged upon their own recognizances, and bail to Appear at the next sessions.